 In this restoration, I have realized just how badly I needed that final moment of hurt to then turn to Jesus with arms wide open, finally able to give it all to Him.
 My relationship had ended, I had pushed people away, and I had come to a moment of complete reliance on the Lord.
 There was nothing else to cling to except for Him.
 I remember saying, “Okay Lord, I have nothing and I belong to you.
 Use me as you will.”
 It was a real act of raw and vulnerable surrender as I realized I had nothing left to give.

 As I have used my Bible, my walk with the Lord has changed dramatically.
 I was challenged, I was pursued, and I was loved through the sweet and convicting words on the pages.
 The Lord wrecked me in such a way that I could only fall back in love with Him all over again, and see first hand how He promises to resurrect us from death to life.
 He will always bring light to darkness and He loves us more than we could possibly ever imagine.

-Interacting with scripture has really allowed me to understand who God is and His almighty power through revealing what I'm not-- that His power is truly made perfect in my weakness.
-Since getting my Bible I have been able see just how loved we are as creations of God, and how desperately we need Him in all seasons of our lives--not just when we are hurting.
+Interacting with scripture has really allowed me to understand who God is and His almighty power through revealing what I'm not — that His power is truly made perfect in my weakness.
+Since getting my Bible I have been able to see just how loved we are as creations of God, and how desperately we need Him in all seasons of our lives — not just when we are hurting.